 \subsection{Parity QAOA with 4-body couplers}

-When problems are plaquette compiled with the parity compiler \cite{compilerpaper}, it is also possible to implement each constraint as a single gate operation by using 4-body couplers as proposed by C. Dlaska et al. \cite{rydbergpaper}.
+When problems are plaquette compiled with the parity compiler \cite{compilerpaper}, it is also possible to implement each constraint as a single gate operation by using 4-body couplers as proposed by C. Dlaska et al.~\cite{rydbergpaper}.
 In this approach, every parity constraint is represented by a single 4-qubit gate with a fidelity comparable to that of a CNOT gate.
-With this strategy, the number of multi-qubit gates in the parity scheme will always be less than the number of CNOT gates needed in the gate model, even if no SWAP gates are taken into account.
+With this strategy, the number of multi-qubit gates in the parity scheme will always be less than the number of CNOT gates needed in the standard gate model (without doing a parity transformation), even if no SWAP gates are taken into account.
 We will show this next.
 Let ${K>0}$ be the number of physical qubits (interactions) and ${N>0}$ the number of logical qubits in the problem.
-Let us further assume that we do not make use of ancilla qubits and that there are no symmetries in the logical graph and therefore eq. \eqref{eq:n_constraints} holds.
-For the number of CNOT gates in the gate model $n_G$, we assume that
+Let us further assume that we do not make use of ancilla qubits and that there are no symmetries in the logical graph and therefore Eq.~\eqref{eq:n_constraints} holds.
+For the number $n_G$ of CNOT gates in the standard gate model, we assume that

 This is justified by assuming that each interaction involving more than one qubit cannot be implemented with less than 2 CNOT gates.
-We subtract $N$, as there can occur (at most) $N$ single qubit operations that do not involve CNOT gates in the standard gate model.
+We subtract $N$, as there can occur (at most) $N$ single-qubit operations that do not involve CNOT gates in the standard gate model.
 It is not taken into account that some of the CNOT gates might be removed when optimizing the gate model circuit as this effect is assumed to be very small.
 The difference in CNOT gates is therefore

 which increases with the number of terms in the Hamiltonian (physical qubits).
-If the constraints can be implemented as single gate operations, the implementation in the gate model consumes (about) at least twice as many gates than the implementation using the parity compiler, according to this approximation.
-Note that in the gate model it is necessary to still impose SWAP gates, which have not been considered in this estimate and significantly contribute to the number of CNOT gates.
+If the constraints can be implemented as single gate operations, the implementation in the standard gate model consumes (about) at least twice as many gates as the implementation using the parity compiler, according to this approximation.
+Note that the standard gate model still requires SWAP gates, which have not been considered in this estimate and significantly contribute to the number of CNOT gates.